-Cincinnati’s wet season is between March and August.
+Cincinnati and Northern Kentucky’s wet season is between March and August.
 You probably noticed a little more moisture and precipitation during these months, especially recently!
 The months of April, May and June are especially humid and wet in this area of the country.

 Because this is considered a fairly humid climate, challenges can arise when it comes to maintaining temperature control and moisture control in your home.
 May through September has the highest ranking dew points throughout the year, creating that muggy feeling we know all too well.
 If that moisture is allowed to collect in your home, damage and other problems can arise (1).

 Excessive moisture in your home can damage electronics, create an inviting home for bugs, mold and mildew, and create an uncomfortable environment, costing you more money in temperature control or repairs (2).

 Additionally, water or moisture accumulation can cause water stains, ice damage in colder months, peeling paint, deterioration of wood features or breakdown of building components.
 There are things you can do to control the moisture levels, humidity, and ventilation of your home to avoid household issues from all that wetness (2, 3).

 Controlling the moisture levels of your home actually makes your heating and cooling system more energy-efficient, which saves you money to heat and cool your house.

 Proper control of moisture improves the effectiveness of your insulation and air sealing efforts.
 This works as a self-helping cycle, because the more effective your insulation and seals are, the more these features help control moisture levels.

 Keeping the humidity and moisture levels under control in your home will enhance your comfort level, and prevent some of the undesirable side effects mentioned above, such as mold and deterioration (4).

 How Moisture Gets Into The Home

 Water vapor moves in and out of a house in three ways: with air movement, by diffusion through materials, and by heat transfer.